witnessmenow/ESP32-Cheap-Yellow-Display/PINS.md

 ## Broken Out Pins

-There are three 4P 1.25mm JST connectors on the board
+There are three 4P 1.25mm Molex PicoBlade connectors on the board.

 ### P3
 |Pin|Use|Note|